xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

     }'
 ```

-The result contains a list of documents that are similar to the `snippet` of the provided _document id_.
+The result contains a list of documents that are similar to the provided document (identified by its _document id_).

 ## Free Text search